zenml-io/zenml/docs/book/configure-stack-components/orchestrators/local-docker.md

 For additional configuration of the Local Docker orchestrator, you can pass `LocalDockerOrchestratorSettings` when defining or running your pipeline.
 Check out the [SDK docs](https://sdkdocs.zenml.io/latest/core\_code\_docs/core-orchestrators/#zenml.orchestrators.local\_docker.local\_docker\_orchestrator.LocalDockerOrchestratorSettings) for a full list of available attributes and [this docs page](../../how-to/use-configuration-files/runtime-configuration.md) for more information on how to specify settings.
 A full list of what can be passed in via the `run_args` can be found [in the Docker Python SDK documentation](https://docker-py.readthedocs.io/en/stable/containers.html).

-For more information and a full list of configurable attributes of the local Docker orchestrator, check out the [API Docs](https://sdkdocs.zenml.io/latest/core\_code\_docs/core-orchestrators/#zenml.orchestrators.local\_docker.local\_docker\_orchestrator.LocalDockerOrchestrator) .
+For more information and a full list of configurable attributes of the local Docker orchestrator, check out the [SDK Docs](https://sdkdocs.zenml.io/latest/core\_code\_docs/core-orchestrators/#zenml.orchestrators.local\_docker.local\_docker\_orchestrator.LocalDockerOrchestrator) .

 For example, if you wanted to specify the CPU count available for the Docker image (note: only configurable for Windows), you could write a simple pipeline like the following: